-This enabled for the first time in history the knowledge of turning to be passed on outside the workshop, breaking the tradition of an individual master of the guild who passes on skills to an individual apprentice.
+This enabled for the first time in history the knowledge of turning to be shared outside the workshop, breaking the tradition of an individual master of the guild who passed on skills to an individual apprentice.
 Not only did it provide a new method of teaching but also provided a certain degree of standardization of equipment.

 For nearly one hundred years L'Art de Tourner remained the classic work on turning (until Bergeron's Manuel du Tourneur).

 Gabriel-Philippe was the son of French mathematician and astronomer Philippe de La Hire, who wrote a treatise on epicycloids in 1694.
 His work likely made an impression on his son, who became an architect and member of the Académie Royale des Sciences.

 Gabriel-Philippe studied the problems of turning, formulated exercises, and gave lectures that were later printed in the Academy's memoirs.
 His keen interest in geometry led to methods for precisely turning polyhedron and his theories and techniques were included in the Encyclopédie of Diderot and D'Alembert and in the later editions of Plumier's L'Art de Tourner (1749 and 1776).

 Bonnier de la Mosson's father Joseph Bonnier (1676-1726) was the treasurer of the purse of the States of Languedoc, possibly one of the richest men in France and, when he died, his fortune went to his son.
 Bonnier spent ten years travelling the world creating a "cabinet of curiosity" - a collection of thousands of objects related to anatomy, chemistry, physics, mechanical devices, optic machines, fine art, and natural history.
 The cabinet was widely visited by likeminded learners and immortalized in a painting by Jacques de Lajoue.
 Drawings by architect Jean-Baptiste Courtonne (1711-1781) were made of the various rooms of the collection in 1739-40.